 - The second cause of discolouration of the concrete surface is the over addition of water during the production process.
 The addition of water in combination with inefficient mixing make discolouration visible in the concrete;

 - Calcium Chloride can be used during the production process of concrete but is an important cause for differences in concrete colour.
-Calcium Chloride is used in some countries to speed up the initial setting time of the concrete but can have unfortunate consequences like discolouration;
+Calcium Chloride is used in some countries to speed up the initial setting time of the concrete but can have unfortunate consequences that harm your concrete quality;

 - The application of too much release agent can leave unintentional stains on your concrete surface.
 Too much agent causes oil puddles, leaving staining on the surface of the concrete.